Today, you’re learn how to set boundaries in a toxic relationship using 25 effective strategies to enforce boundaries in relationships.

 - How Setting Boundaries Can Improve Your Mental Health?

-Healthy Emotional Boundaries
+Defining Emotional Boundaries

 Emotional boundaries are the protective emotional limits that we use to define how we regulate our acceptance of how others treat us.

 Boundaries keep us from being needy, overly empathetic, controlling, or overly pleasing and protect us from emotional abuse or manipulation by other people.

 Boundaries are not emotional walls to keep the pain out or to hurt, control, change, manipulate or fix others.

 Boundaries are limits that define where we end and others begin.
 They protect us from abusers and keep us emotionally safe.